kjpark/clopy/README.md

 it's like git shallow clone, but it only makes a copy. inspired by degit.

-great for ci, templating, compiling form source without full git history, etc.
+great for ci, templating, compiling from source without full git history, etc.

 ## Getting Started